 If you want to enjoy your own fairytale royal adventure just like in the Hallmark movies, visit Bucharest, Romania.

-What makes Bucharest, Romania, so unique that Hallmark continues to return to film royal palace-theme movies again and again?
+What makes Bucharest, Romania, so unique that Hallmark continues to return to film royal palace-themed movies again and again?

 Romania is a nation of varied landscapes, from the jagged Carpathian Mountains to the sandy shores of the Black Sea.
 The countryside is gorgeous.
 You can find medieval towns, imposing castles, painted monasteries, and wooden churches.

-Bucharest is a bustling metropolis filled with amazing architecture, cobblestoned streets lined with quaint shops and restaurants, as well as many modern amenities.
-The city is such a nexus of culture and history that it is often dubbed “Paris of the East.”
-Add a blanket of snow and some Christmas spirit, and you have the perfect Hallmark Christmas movie.
+Bucharest is a bustling metropolis filled with amazing architecture, cobblestoned streets lined with quaint shops and restaurants, and many modern amenities.
+The city is such a nexus of culture and history that it is often dubbed the “Paris of the East.”
+Add a blanket of snow and some Christmas spirit, and you have the perfect set for a Hallmark Christmas movie.

 Let’s look at some of the reasons you should plan a trip to Bucharest.

 A former royal palace, Snagov Palace sits on Lake Snagov, about 40 miles northeast of Bucharest.
 Completed in 1932, the castle has spellbinding fountains and a formal garden, plus a guesthouse.
 When there is a blanket of snow, it becomes a winter wonderland — the perfect setting for romantic Hallmark movies.

 The palace is enormous and hosts a ballroom that holds about 1,000 guests.
 Fitting for a palace, the rooms are spacious with carpet and wallpapers made of gold fibers, fireplaces, private bathrooms, and a balcony.

 The castle is quite an exclusive location and it is surrounded by lake and forest, meaning great views from every angle.